Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Reduction

 Now we can finally complete the proof of Theorem~\ref{thm:YRSA<->FlipDist} by giving the second direction of the correspondence.

-\begin{lemma} Let $k \geq 1$ and let $\sigma$ be a flip sequence on $P_D^*$ from $T_1$ to $T_2$ with $|\sigma| \leq 2 \beta k + (4d-2)N$.
-Then there exists an RSA for~$S$ of length at most~$k$. \end{lemma} \begin{proof} Trivially, there always exists an RSA on $S$ of length less than $2nN$, so we may assume that $k < 2nN$.
+\begin{lemma} Let $k \geq 1$ and let $\sigma$ be a flip sequence on $P$ from $T_1$ to $T_2$ with $|\sigma| \leq 2 \beta k + (4d-2)N$.
+Then there exists an RSA for~$S$ of length at most~$\beta k$. \end{lemma} \begin{proof} Trivially, there always exists an RSA on $S$ of length less than $2\beta nN$, so we may assume that $k < 2nN$.
 Hence (recall that $\beta = 2N$ and $d = nN$),

 for $n \geq 14$ and positive~$N$.
-Thus, since $\sigma$ meets the requirements of Lemma~\ref{lem:flip_traversal}, we can obtain a flip traversal $\sigma_1$ for~$S$ with $|\sigma_1| \leq 2\beta k + 2N$.
+Thus, $\sigma$ meets the requirements of Lemma~\ref{lem:flip_traversal}, and therefore we can obtain a flip traversal $\tau$ for~$S$ with $|\tau| \leq 2\beta k + 2N$.
 By Lemma~\ref{lem:eliminate_chain_phase} and Observation~\ref{obs_arborescence_in_trace}, we can conclude that there is an RSA $A$ for $S$ that has length at most $\beta k + N$.
 By Theorem~\ref{thm_slide}, there is an RSA~$A'$ for $S$ that is not longer than $A$ and that lies on the Hanan grid for $S$.
-The length of $A'$ must be a multiple of $\beta$.
-Thus, since $\beta > N$, we get that $A'$ has length at most $\beta k$, so the corresponding arborescence for $S$ on the $n \times n$ grid has length at most~$k$. \qedopt \end{proof}
+The length of $A'$ must be a multiple of~$\beta$.
+Thus, since $\beta > N$, we get that $A'$ has length at most $\beta k$. \qedopt \end{proof}